xiexr/SuperDecode/README.md

 ### Linux

 ## How to use SuperDecode to analyze mutations?
 SuperDecode provides three modules: DSDecodeMS, HiDecode, and LaDecode.
-Each module has distinct advantages.
+Each module has distinct advantages.\n
-DSDecodeMS: decoding mutations from Sanger sequence chromatograms.
+DSDecodeMS: decoding mutations from Sanger sequence chromatograms.\n
-HiDecode: high-throughput mutation analysis from NGS data of pooled amplicons.
+HiDecode: high-throughput mutation analysis from NGS data of pooled amplicons.\n
-LaDecode: long and accurate mutation analysis from long-read sequencing (TGS) data of pooled long-amplicons.
-We provide detailed expermental procedures and package usages for each module.
+LaDecode: long and accurate mutation analysis from long-read sequencing (TGS) data of pooled long-amplicons.\n We provide detailed expermental procedures and package usages for each module.